 Want more information?

-Contact Shannon Smith at firstname.lastname@example.org or 419-819-3078 for more information on the Dining with Diabetes series.
+For more information on the Dining with Diabetes series, contact Shannon Smith.

 Do you, or a loved one, suffer from diabetes?
 Educators and researchers at OSU Extension, Family and Consumer Sciences have developed a free online course to help participants learn about managing diabetes called Dining with Diabetes: Beyond the Kitchen.
 The easy-to-follow online class can be done at a participants own pace and includes lessons, videos, and activities about carbohydrates, fats, sodium, vitamins, minerals and fiber.
 Participants can expect to learn: